jim10564/AppointmentApp/README.md

-# Programming Project 1 – Inheritance and Runtime Polymorohism in Java
+# Programming Project 1 – Inheritance and Runtime Polymorphism in Java

 # Objective